robindhillon1/VanArt_Dash/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `VanArt` project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the `VanArt_Dash` project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.